-The theory of rough sets was founded by Zdzisław Pawlak to serve as a framework for data and knowledge exploration.
-Following Professor Pawlak's seminal paper titled "Rough Sets" published in 1982 in International Journal of Computer and Information Sciences*, it is important to discuss the history, the presence and possible future developments of this theory, as well as its applications.
-One of the key aspects that lets us use rough sets in practical scenarios is the notion of information system which in fact comes from even earlier Professor Pawlak's works.
+The theory of rough sets was founded by Zdzisław Pawlak as a framework for data and knowledge exploration.
+His seminal paper titled "Rough Sets" was published in 1982, in International Journal of Computer and Information Sciences.
+One of the key aspects that lets us use rough sets in practical scenarios is the notion of information system, which comes from even earlier Professor Pawlak's works.
 Information systems are the means for data and knowledge representation.
-They constitute the input to rough set mechanisms aimed at computing concept approximations and deriving compacted and interpretable decision models.
+They constitute the input to rough set mechanisms aimed at computing approximations of concepts and deriving compacted, interpretable decision models.
 In particular, the fundamental notion of the indiscernibility relation is defined on the basis of a given information system.
 Accordingly, we discuss to what extent information systems can serve as the basis for intelligent systems.
-We claim that in many applications it is not enough to statically gather the data into a data set - represented as an information system - and then explore that set with no linkage to the data origins.
-Quite oppositely, in practice we may need to work with information systems more actively, giving ourselves a technical possibility to retrieve them dynamically, assuming interaction with physical environments where the data comes from.
+We claim that in many cases it is not enough to treat a data set - represented as an information system - as a purely abstract object with no linkage to the data origins.
+Oppositely, we should give ourselves a technical possibility to construct information systems dynamically, taking into account interaction with physical environments where the data comes from.
 With this respect, we refer to the notions of interactive granular computing and we generally consider together the paradigms of rough sets, information systems, and information granulation.